 Interview With Francis H. Powell

-Interview with Francis H. Powell, British Author of Flight of Destiny and most recently Adventures of Death, Reincarnation, and Annihilation.
+Francis H. Powell is the British Author of Flight of Destiny and most recently Adventures of Death, Reincarnation, and Annihilation.
 Quirky stories, for those who love the bizarre and extraordinary.

 Born in 1961, in Reading, England, Francis H. Powell attended Art Schools, receiving a degree in painting and an MA in printmaking.
 In 1995, Powell moved to Austria, teaching English as a foreign language while pursuing his varied artistic interests adding music and writing.